-You can load forms with pin-fed report paper already loaded, provided that the pin-fed report paper is in the parked position.
+You can load single sheets with pin-feed paper already loaded, provided that the pin-feed paper is in the parked position.
 You'll learn more about paper park later in this section.
+With a sheetfeeder option, you can load single sheets continually without operator intervention.
+For information on installing and operating a sheetfeeder option, refer to the User's Guide that came with the option.

-Positioning a Form
+Positioning a Single Sheet

-If necessary, you can reposition a form after loading it.
+If necessary, you can reposition a single sheet after loading it.
 To do so, press the Ready button to disable printing.
-Then, turn the Select-dial either clockwise to advance the form or counterclockwise to reverse feed the form.
+Then, turn the Select-dial either clockwise to advance the sheet or counterclockwise to reverse feed the sheet.
 Then, press the Ready button again to enable printing.

-Ejecting a Form
+Ejecting a Single Sheet

-The printer ejects a form under any of the following conditions:
+The printer ejects a single sheet under any of the following conditions:

-- ✓ When instructed by your software application. - ✓ When printing reaches the last print line on the form. - ✓ When printing reaches the number of lines you or your software application specified for a form. - ✓ When automatic form feeding is on and printing reaches a half-inch from the bottom of the page. - ✓ When you press the Form Feed button on the control panel.
+- ✓ When instructed by your software application. - ✓ When printing reaches the last print line on the page. - ✓ When printing reaches the number of lines you or your software application specified for a page. - ✓ When automatic form feeding is on and printing reaches a half-inch from the bottom of the page. - ✓ When you press the Form Feed button on the control panel.

-Loading Pin-Fed Report Paper
+Loading Pin-Feed Paper

-Figure 3-4.
+Figure 3-5.
 Raising the Tractor Cover

-Figure 3-5.
+Figure 3-6.
 Unlocking the Tractors

-Figure 3-6.
+Figure 3-7.
 Aligning the Left-Edge Tractor

 The printer contains two built-in, low-profile tractors that are easy to load.
-Normally, you load pin-fed report paper from the back of the printer.
-After loading the paper, the printer automatically advances the paper to the first printable line.
+Normally, you load pin-feed paper from the back of the printer.
+After loading paper, the printer automatically advances the paper to the first printable line.
 When printing is completed on the first page, the printer advances the paper to the next sheet, again to the first printable line.
 This cycle continues for as long as the paper supply lasts.